PennTURBO/semantic-engine/docs/quickStart.md

 }
 ```

 **Fourth**, model the schema used to represent the concise RDF data by building Connection Recipes in the TIS.
-The following Connection Recipe should be added to `quickStart.tis` below the prefix declarations:
+The following Connection Recipes should be added to `quickStart.tis` below the prefix declarations:
 ```
 semanticEngine:personToIdentifier a semanticEngine:InstanceToLiteralRecipe ;
   semanticEngine:subject inputSchema:homoSapiens ;